 The color scheme is the most crucial element in anything related to design.
 It can either make or break the look of your professional website.
 Avoid using too many colors all at the same time.
-Stick to a particular color pallet that compliments your page’s purpose and follow that scheme consistently throughout.
+Stick to a particular color palettes that compliments your page’s purpose and follow that scheme consistently throughout.
 You may use a bold contrasting color as an accent to the base color scheme in some places.

 Navigation and search: